psypdt/G52GRP_JavaFrontend/git_commit_template.md

 - How does this commit address the issue?
 - What side effects does this change have?

-Optionally can provide links to relevant issues/pull requests, articles, resources, etc.
+Optionally can provide links to relevant issues/pull requests, articles, resources, members that worked on the commit, etc.

 ## Example commit
 (Source: https://thoughtbot.com/blog/5-useful-tips-for-a-better-commit-message)